Why Abolish Daylight Saving?

 Some say it's to save energy.
 But whatever we save on light bulb usage, we more than make up for in air conditioning costs.
 It's simply no longer relevant in the modern world.

 The negative effects on our health are becoming clear.
-It causes a 'jetlag' effect - and some people are highly affected by this sudden change to the circadian rhythm - the body's internal clock.
+It causes an effect worse than jet-lag, and some people are highly affected by this sudden change to the circadian rhythm - the body's internal clock.

 The switch to and from daylight saving time causes fatigue, increased heart attacks and strokes, workplace injuries and car accidents.
 Even the performance of share market investors takes a nose dive due to tiredness-induced poor judgment.
 And a hot desert/tropical country with the world's highest UV sun cancer rate really doesn't need more daylight.

 In fact, new studies are showing that we never really adjust to the clock change - the evening light keeps us awake late into the night, leaving us fatigued for the whole daylight saving season.
 The human body works on solar (standard) time, and changing the clocks away from this causes significant disruption.

 Daylight saving causes costs and inefficiency for business.
 Uncoordinated time changes between different countries in the world affects trade, travel and communications.